TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/5. Event Related Module/Event Related LFP Analysis/Functions/README.txt

 % for events 1 to 10
 % 13.
 EventDataToExtractFrom: char, name of the event channel, event related
 % data is extracted (to set time which depends on downsampling, which depends on whether the user selected raw or preprocessed data)
+% 14.PreservePlotChannelLocations: double, 1 or 0 whether to preserve
+% original spacing between active channel (in case of inactiove islands between active channel)
+% 15.
+BaselineNormalize: logical, 1 or 0 whehter to normlaitze
+% 16.
+NormalizationWindow: comma separated char, from to like '-0.2,0' in
+% seconds

 % Outputs:
 % 1.
 PowerSpecResults: always empty here